Joel-Butler/x4mods/Readme.md

 https://joel-butler.github.io/x4mods/

+These mods are enabled by Egosoft and inspired by various other modders.
+Of particular note:

 ## Tools and Scripts
 1. generatecats.bat - a batch file able to generate from a working install of X4 (and the presence of the X4 Catalog tool) the extracted resources required for modding.